tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 * Create a Python list `presidents` to store the last name of each U.S. President whose inaugural address is in the `inaugural` corpus.
 You can retrieve the Presidents last name from the document IDs you store as string values in the `ids` list and using [the `split()` function](https://docs.python.org/3.7/library/stdtypes.html#str.split).

-* Create a DataFrame `df_adjectives` with the Presidents last names and the adjectives counts as columns, and set the `dates` list as the index.
+* Create a DataFrame `df_adjectives` with the Presidents' last names and the adjectives counts as columns, and set the `dates` list as the index.

 * Create a line plot using the `df_adjectives` DataFrame to visualize the usage of the most common adjective over time in the U.S. presidential inaugural addresses.